Andorath/mkdocs-docker/README.md

 	docker run -it --rm -v /absolute/path/to/local/folder:/docs marsala/mkdocs build

 this will generate a folder `site` in `/absolute/path/to/local/folder`.
 If you want generate the site in another folder you can use `/docs/site` as volume.
-This is the command for duing it:
+This is the command for doing it:

 	docker run -it --rm -v /absolute/path/to/local/folder:/docs -v /absolute/local/folder/site:/docs/site  marsala/mkdocs build